 Cause of Habit Cough

 When Bethany's cough was still a mystery cough, we could not imagine what caused it.
 Of course, it would go away; right?
 Well, not so fast.
+It only got worse.

 When I ask Dr. Weinberger what his thoughts were on what causes Habit Cough, he responded that his research was based solely on the diagnosis and treatment of Habit Cough.

 I must say that Dr. Weinberger has done a fine job so far.
-LOL

 I did receive two independent emails from mommy's in Australia whose daughters, Abby and Lily both had a reoccurrence of their Habit Cough.